icatproject/topcat/yo/README.txt

 List the 1st page datasets for an investigation http://localhost:8080/topcat/webapi/v1/servers/ISIS/investigations/24089787/datasets/1

-List the 1st page datasets for an investigation sort by name and http://localhost:8080/topcat/webapi/v1/servers/ISIS/investigations/24089787/datasets/1?sort=name&order=desc
+List the 1st page datasets for an investigation sort by name in descending order http://localhost:8080/topcat/webapi/v1/servers/ISIS/investigations/24089787/datasets/1?sort=name&order=desc

 Get an investigation by id